Scripter17/url-cleaner/bundled_cleaner.md

 ### Sets

 - `utps`: Universal tracking parameters to remove from all URLs without explicit allowances.
-See the `utp_prefixes` for a list of prefixes only used for universal tracking parameters.
+See the `utp_prefixes` list for a list of prefixes only used for universal tracking parameters.
 - `nh_keep_http`: The `NormalizedHost`s to not upgrade from `http` to `https`.

 ### Lists